ethandgoodhart/zeus-agent/README.md

-# ⚡ Zeus Agent ⚡
+# 🚀 zeus-agent

-🚀 Ultra-low latency LLM computer agent using Accessibility APIs.
-Control your Mac with AI superpowers!
+Ultra-low latency LLM computer agent using Accessibility APIs.
+Control your Mac with any LLM.

 <br/><div align="center">